 Indiana agricultural exports have been growing rapidly, thanks to strong economic growth and increasing demand for high-value products.
 With this growth expected to continue, the international market holds significant untapped potential for Indiana exporters.
 ISDA focuses on trade servicing and trade capacity building by helping to create, expand and maintain long-term export markets for Indiana agricultural products.

-Governor Pence and Lt.
-Governor Holcomb have tasked ISDA with ensuring that foreign markets remain open and with creating additional trade avenues for Indiana agricultural products.
+Governor Holcomb and Lt.
+Governor Crouch have tasked ISDA with ensuring that foreign markets remain open and with creating additional trade avenues for Indiana agricultural products.
 ISDA is committed to helping Indiana producers, processors, and packagers to leverage resources and grow their businesses through exports, working alongside both current and potential exporters to access educational and marketing services, financial assistance programs, and opportunities to meet foreign buyers.